Skip to content

 • Access to care as needed

-• Ability to manage bathing, dressing, medications and food access and preparation
+• Ability to manage bathing, dressing, medications, and food access and preparation

 • Connections to other people and basic socialization.

 The downside to in-home care is that it may be intrusive or annoying for other family members who are not receiving care.
-Another negative of in-home care is that the in-home personnel are not usually there 24/7.
-The care is limited since hours are designated by the agency.
+Another negative of in-home care is that in-home personnel are not usually there 24/7.
+Care is limited since hours are designated by the agency.
 Depending on the level of care needed, the cost of home care varies widely and can be higher in cost.
 Often, in-home care personnel are paid per hour, with the price depending on the type of care provided.

-Assisted Living
+Features of Assisted Living Facilities

 Assisted living is like senior home care in that it usually covers activities of daily living, but the senior moves from the family home into a new place.
 These locations offer small, private apartments and some are situated in sprawling or luxurious campuses that can cater to a wide variety of needs and preferences.
 Assisted living facilities typically have staff on site round-the-clock to assist in the event of an emergency and help keep seniors safe.
 Most offer meals, either in room or in a communal dining hall, and these communities tend to offer activities and social events for residents.